ahadsheriff/respondFirst/README.md

 # respondFirst
+WINNER OF COLUMBIA UNIVERSITY HEALTH HACKS 2018

-First responders at the tap of a button!
+Dispatch first responders at the tap of a buttoN.

 [Click Here](https://devpost.com/software/respond-first-lzde25) to view our project on Devpost.